-Our “Combatting BEC and EAC” blog series dives into how you can stop these threats at your organisation using Cloud App Security.
+Our “Combatting BEC and EAC” blog series dives into account takeover fraud prevention in your organisation using Cloud App Security.
 Each post focuses on one of seven key steps.
-We tackle the third in this blog post: protecting cloud applications.
+We tackle the third in this blog post: cloud app protection.

 Compromise Email Accounts - Priceless for Threat Actors